The kullawada, a Bolivian dance

 Waphuri:

 He is the main character and leader of the troupe.
 With the cry of "WAPHUR!", he indicates the changes in steps and figures in the choreography.
+With his movements he imitates spinning with a spindle, with repetitive shoulder movements and steps in blocks of men and women, being a showy and ostentatious character who sets the rhythm in the troupe.

 Formation: